-- Lectures that allow time for questions and response to chat, participants share take-home points with each other on Day 2 AM to highlight what was most significant to their practice - Interactive practicums with faculty whole group instruction to practice the PWR!Moves® fundamentals that includes face to face demonstrations and feedback (via zoom) with time for integrated questions and answers throughout the practicum. - Interactive faculty instruction to show modifications (adaptations, progressions) with time for Q&A and feedback - Faculty debriefs with chat and time to answer questions and discuss highlights. - Live demos of faculty working with volunteers with PD of varying disease severity - Faculty debrief of the volunteer demo to problem-solve, discuss clinical reasoning for intervention rationale and patient management, identify symptoms and modifications performed, and allow time for Q&A - Break out session to learn from peers while problem solving their "next day" treatment session.
-Each group will report their consensus treatment ideas and provide their rationale to the whole group for further discussion and problem solving - Pre-recorded videos of PWP to illustrate different constructs and treatment ideas - Pre-recorded video cases (n=4) showing therapists implementing the curriculum with people with PD
+- Lectures that allow time for questions and response to chat, participants share take-home points with each other on Day 2 AM to highlight what was most significant to their practice - Interactive practicums with faculty whole group instruction to practice the PWR!Moves® fundamentals that includes face to face demonstrations and feedback (via zoom or inperson) with time for integrated questions and answers throughout the practicum. - Interactive faculty instruction to show modifications (adaptations, progressions) with time for Q&A and feedback - Faculty debriefs with chat and time to answer questions and discuss highlights. - Live or prerecorded demos of faculty showing Level 1 constructs of the framework while working with volunteers with PD of varying disease severity - Faculty debrief of the volunteer demo to problem-solve, discuss clinical reasoning for intervention rationale and patient management, identify symptoms and modifications performed, and allow time for Q&A - Multiple breakout sessions with assignments to learn from peers while problem-solving their Level 1, 2 or 3 "next day" treatment sessions for the volunteer live or pre-recorded demos.
+Each group will report their consensus treatment ideas and provide their rationale to the whole group for further discussion and problem solving - Pre-recorded video cases and live demos showing therapists/faculty implementing sample intervention progressions uising Level 1-2-3 of the framework with people with PD of different disease severity